pontuscode/graphql_declarative_wrapper/README.md

 ## Important

-### Remove the extractNested stuff from listQuery when generating.
-Also remove the array thing from writeResolverWithoutArgs.
-(Markus)

-### Add additional checks for concatenation in resolver functions (Markus)

 ### Document functions that are not self-explanatory (preferably using docstrings like some functions already have) (Markus + Pontus)